artdecocode/which-stream/documentary/API/2-uses.md

 ### Readable to Stdout

-When a `readable` stream needs to be output to the `stdout`, the destination should be set to `-`.
+When a _Readable_ stream needs to be output to the `stdout`, the destination should be set to `-`.

-%EXAMPLE: example/readable-stdout.js, ../src => which-stream%
+%EXAMPLE: example/readable-stdout, ../src => which-stream%

-%FORK-markdown example example/readable-stdout%
+%FORK-markdown example/readable-stdout%